pzingg/css-transition-examples/slides/slides/alert-css.md

-## Styling the alert in CSS and Elm
+## Transition values in CSS and Elm

+We create the initial height value in CSS:

 <pre><code class="css" data-trim data-noescape>.alert-wrapper, .alert-details {
     overflow: hidden;